Katolus/functions/docs_mk/index.md

 title: functions
 ---

-Welcome to the `functions` project.
-An open source, curiosity driven and Github hosted playground for optimizing function as a service (FaaS) technologies.
+Welcome to the `functions` project, an open source, curiosity-driven tool for optimizing the administration of function as a service (FaaS) technologies.
 Our purpose is to make it easier to build, maintain and deploy serverless functions.

 ## Resources